lyqht/palico-bot/README.md

 # palico-bot

+This bot was created for my capstone project to perform the features below.
+The gantt chart template that our team used specifically is the Manual Gantt Chart that can be found [here](https://www.teamgantt.com/free-gantt-chart-excel-template).

 ## Features

 This bot allows you to perform:

-- Google Sheets Gantt Chart Tracking using [gspread](https://github.com/burnash/gspread)
+- Google Sheets Gantt Chart Tracking by week
-- Trello Tasks Tracking
+- Trello Tasks Tracking by user

 ## Telegram Commands